eclipse-glsp/glsp-website-source/content/documentation/workflowintegrations/eclipseintegration.md

 +++

 The GLSP Eclipse IDE allows to use GLSP-based diagrams within the Eclipse Desktop IDE.
 This is accomplished by integrating a Chrome-based browser seemlessly as a regular Eclipse editor part.
-The example GSLP Eclipse IDE client is hosted in the [GLSP Eclipse integration repository](https://github.com/eclipsesource/glsp-eclipse-integration).
-You will find [detailed information on how to launch it and how to get the sources in the wiki](https://github.com/eclipsesource/glsp-eclipse-integration#workflow-diagram-example).
+The example GLSP Eclipse IDE client is hosted in the [GLSP Eclipse integration repository](https://github.com/eclipse-glsp/glsp-eclipse-integration).
+You will find [detailed information on how to launch it and how to get the sources in the wiki](https://github.com/eclipse-glsp/glsp-eclipse-integration#workflow-diagram-example).